adamcharnock/lightbus/docs/reference/configuration.md

 * `cast_values` (default: `true`) – If enabled, incoming values will be best-effort casted based on the annotations of the RPC method signature or event listener.
   See [typing](typing.md).
-* `on_error` (default: `shutdown`) – How should errors in event handlers be dealt with.
-Must be one of `ignore`, `stop_listener`, or `shutdown`.
-  In all cases the exception will be logged. `ignore` will simply log the error and continue processing events. `stop_listener` will consume no further events for that listener, but other event listeners will continue as normal.
-  `shutdown` will cause the Lightbus process to exit with a non-zero exit code.

 ##### Transport selector